MPAS-Dev/compass/docs/users_guide/ocean/test_groups/baroclinic_gyre.rst

 -----------

-``ocean/baroclinic_gyre/3_year_test`` is an additional version of the baroclinic_gyre test case for a test run to spin up (3 years) and validation of the mean state against theory and results from other models.
+``ocean/baroclinic_gyre/3_year_test`` is an additional version of the baroclinic_gyre test case with a longer (3-year) spin-up.
+By default, it includes monthly mean output, and plots the mean state of the simulation for the last 1 year (option in the config file).
+Note that for the 80km configuration, the estimated time to equilibration is roughly 50 years (approx 3hours on default layout).
+For a detailed comparison of the mean state against theory and results from other models, the mean state at 100 years may be most appropriate to be aligned with the MITgcm results.

 .. _MITgcm test case: https://mitgcm.readthedocs.io/en/latest/examples/baroclinic_gyre/baroclinic_gyre.html